Ground provisions: Economy and trade

-Production and consumption of ground provisions is common to all Caribbean Development and Cooperation Committee (CDCC) countries and production is these countries is of relative significance.
+Production and consumption of ground provisions is common to all Caribbean Development and Cooperation Committee (CDCC) countries and production in these countries is of relative significance.
 Trade in ground provisions, with the exception of potatoes, which have seen major imports from Holland, takes place among CARICOM countries.
 Leeward Islands and Jamaica have some export of ground provisions to the United Kingdom.
 Dominican Republic and Cuba, on the other hand, export some ground provisions in the area, such as Curaçao, and some of the CARICOM countries, as it happens with Cuban exports of potatoes (to Trinidad and Tobago and Barbados).
 The traditional line of trade that has remained over the years are the occasional exports to the United Kingdom.
 In the area of production, the most organised effort in expanding production is made in Cuba, where research and development which is well-linked with production.
 Cuba also sells seeds of some of its improved produce.
 There are no business associations for producing or marketing ground provisions in the Caribbean except for Cuba.